-The interior of the cage, including the top of the bottom rail, shall be painted with two coats of acrylic based wood primer followed by three coats of gloss acrylic water based gloss white.
+The interior of the cage, including the top of the bottom rail, shall be painted with acrylic based wood primer followed acrylic water based semi-gloss white.

-The exterior of the cage shall be painted with two coats of acrylic based wood primer, followed by three coats of oil based full gloss enamel black or three coats of gloss acrylic based gloss black.
+The exterior of the cage shall be painted with acrylic based wood primer, followed by a full gloss enamel black or acrylic based gloss black.